 - The health benefit plan provides coverage for the same services provided by a licensed physician or advanced practice nurse.

-This means pharmacists in Colorado will now be reimbursed for non-dispensing services such as provision of contraception services, vaccine administration and smoking cessation.
+This means pharmacists in Colorado can now be reimbursed for non-dispensing services such as provision of contraception services, vaccine administration and tobacco cessation counseling.

 The bill now goes to the governor for signature.